 Regarding model structures, the majority of studies relied on deterministic models.
-To allow variability in the dynamics and therefore increased realism, studies more often choose to sample their parameter values, run their deterministic model, and repeat this process a number of times (as can be seen in [32,38,43,46,56,64,65,72][30,36,41,44,62,63,70]), a simpler alternative to developing new stochastic models.
-[49][70][24]Sensitivity analysis is extremely important in any case since the size of the modelled bacteria population is often above 106; a small change in parameter value can lead to a greater change in the results.
-Despite this, seven studies exclusively relied on a deterministic model without sampling parameters or performing sensitivity analyses [30,36,40,42,48,54,55,58,68][28,31,34,38–40,66].
-Interestingly, except for one [30,48,55,58][28], all of these are studies which also generated their own parameter values experimentally.
+To allow variability in the dynamics and therefore increased realism, studies more often chose to sample their parameter values, run their deterministic model, and repeat this process a number of times (as can be seen in [32,38,43,46,56,64,65,72]), a simpler alternative to developing new stochastic models.
+Acknowledging stochasticity when looking at HGT is essential; HGT rates are typically low (estimates from studies in our review include for example 5.1*10-15(cells/mL)-1hour-1 for conjugation [49] and 10-16(cells/mL)-1hour-1 for transformation [70]).
+These are therefore rare events and, by chance, might not always occur as expected, a feature which deterministic models fail to capture [24].
+Sensitivity analysis is extremely important in any case since a small change in parameter value can lead to a greater change in the results.
+Despite this, nine studies exclusively relied on a deterministic model without sampling parameters or performing sensitivity analyses [30,36,40,42,48,54,55,58,68].
+Interestingly, except for four [30,48,55,58], all of these are studies which also generated their own parameter values experimentally.
 Although they capture variation when measuring the parameters experimentally, often providing distributions for their values, they then only retain fixed point estimates for their corresponding model parameter values instead of sampling them from these distributions, and only use these fixed estimates to derive their conclusions.
 Acknowledging variability in microbiological observations by specifying distributions rather than point estimates is essential, and this must be represented in the corresponding mathematical models.

 This also raises the question of how to best represent these microbiological events in mathematical models.
-Effectively, almost all of the models here describe transfer as a mass-action process (25/26).
+Effectively, almost all of the models here describe transfer as a mass-action process (42/43).
 However, as stated above this approach is acceptable for conjugation, but might not fully apply to transformation, where transfer depends on the density of DNA in the surrounding environment rather than the number, and transduction, which follows vector-like dynamics with the phage acting as carriers of resistance genes between bacteria.
 Unfortunately, the latter has only been studied once in E. coli in cattle, without any experimental support for many parameter values [72].
 The degree of modelling complexity required to accurately represent HGT is therefore unclear.
-This is also true for models designed to understand the public health implications of HGT of AMR genes, for which the level of detail required to represent within-host dynamics be clarified.
+This is also true for models designed to understand the public health implications of HGT of AMR, for which the level of detail required to represent within-host dynamics must be clarified.
 In addition, since transfer dynamics have thus far been mostly studied in bacterial culture, mostly “short” time-frames have been explored (hours or days), with long term dynamics remaining unclear despite our knowledge that even resistant bacteria can colonise us for weeks or months [77–79].
 To best guide our public health policies with mathematical modelling, we must first clarify the complexity of the process we are actually attempting to model, and the time required to fully capture its in-vivo dynamics.